johnnymo87/scrapers/ikon/README.md

 poetry run python -m ikon
 ```

-This script logs into the Ikon site, checks resort availability at specified intervals, and sends an SMS alert via Twilio if your desired dates open up.
+This script logs into the Ikon site, checks resort availability at specified intervals, and sends an SMS alert via Sinch if your desired dates open up.

 ## Script Flow

 1. **Login**: Launches undetected Chrome (via `nodriver`) and attempts to log in using `SCRAPER_EMAIL` and `SCRAPER_PASSWORD`.
 2. **Availability Check**: Uses a JavaScript `fetch` call to query the Ikon API for availability of the dates listed in `DESIRED_DATES`.
-3. **Notifications**: If any of the desired dates are available, sends an SMS message with details (via Twilio).
+3. **Notifications**: If any of the desired dates are available, sends an SMS message with details (via Sinch).

 ## Notes